by Will Grumke October 27, 2021 4 min read

 Stress is a part of life.

-We actually need small amounts of stress in our life.
+As much as we wish we didn't, we actually need small amounts of stress in our life.
 The problem is that due to the society we live in, we are constantly under stress.

 When we’re talking about stress, it can come from various places in a multitude of forms.
 Some of the BIG common stressors are: